Student accommodation in Leicester

 After you’ve selected your preferred student housing, click on ‘View rooms’ to go to the property page.
 There you’ll need to choose the room type you’d like to live in.
 After choosing your preferred room, click ‘Enquire’ or ‘Book Now.’
 One of our booking consultants will shortly give you a call to answer any questions you may have and take you through the next steps in the booking process once you’re ready to make a booking.

 A contract will then be prepared for you to sign.
 There’ll be no additional costs outside of your rent and deposit, as Student.com does not charge you a fee.
-The rent and deposit are paid directly to the landlord.

 Do you list studio accommodation for students?